pymc-labs/CausalPy/docs/source/glossary.rst

    2SLS
       An estimation technique for estimating the parameters of an IV regression.
 It takes its name from the fact that it uses two OLS regressions - a first and second stage.

-   Propensity scores
-      An estimate of the probability of adopting a treatment status.
-Used in re-weighting schemes to balance observational data.

 References